-With our pupil residences all located within one mile of the school building, we not only reduce our CO2 emissions during transitions but we are able to support more able young people to walk or cycle to or from the school which encourages positive health behaviours and routines.
-Where the needs of children in the school do not allow for safe walking or cycling to and from school, time will be scheduled for access to the enclosed outdoor area in which this activity can be supervised appropriately according to the needs of the child.
+With our pupil residences all located within one mile of the school building, we not only reduce our CO2 emissions during transitions but we are able to support more young people to walk or cycle to or from the school which encourages positive health behaviours and routines.

-9. REVIEW AND MONITORING
+10. REVIEW & MONITORING